Elaine-Y/tmp/README.md

 Open your VS Code, Click `File->Open` then choose this repo.
 ### Build All

-Open terminal in CLion and run
+Open terminal in VS Code and run

 ```bash
 bazel build //...
 ```

+Or

 If you want to build and run a spec binary, just go to a `BUILD` file or `BUILD.bazel` file, click a green triangle, then this binary will show in your top-right corner.